andreasm80/blog.local/content/post/2023-09-25-vsphere-with-tanzu-antrea-and-multicluster/index.md

 Thats a no...

 How about that.
-Now I would like to see the resourceImport from the leader cluster:
+Now I would like to see the resourceImport/Exports in the leader cluster:

 ```bash
 andreasm@tkg-bootstrap:~$ k get resourceimports.multicluster.crd.antrea.io -A